 Established businesses can also affect the legal and regulatory regimes that govern the different businesses.
 Public choice theorists have long analogized the political arena to a market environment in which goods and services are bought and sold.
-The pioneering work of public choice theorists, such as Gordon Tullock, 102 James Buchanan, 103 Sam Peltzman, 104 Gary
+The pioneering work of public choice theorists, such as Gordon Tullock, James Buchanan, Sam Peltzman, Gary Becker, and Anne Krueger, famously suggested that government services are sold by politicians to private bidders.
+Subsequent empirical studies validated the main predictions of the theory.
+Large industry participants can use their wealth to secure favorable legislation and regulation, or, conversely, to pass legislation that adversely impacts their competitors.
+Successful firms, in other words, must establish a presence in the political arena.

-100 See Amna Kirmani & Akshay R. Rao, No Pain, No Gain: A Critical Review of the Literature on Signaling Unobservable Product Quality, 64 J. MKTG.
-66, 66
+147. See Amna Kirmani & Akshay R. Rao, No Pain, No Gain: A Critical Review of the Literature on Signaling Unobservable Product Quality, 64 J. MARKETING 66, 66 (2000).

-The incorporation of a new technology into a business requires a considerable investment of resources.
-At times, it requires a complete overhaul of the business
+148. The incorporation of a new technology into a business requires a considerable investment of resources.
+At times, it requires a complete overhaul of the business model.